legal resources necessary to hold negligent facilities accountable.

 Observations were made of a resident "in his room sitting in a wheelchair watching television" on April 26, 2018, at 3:15 PM.
 There was a water pitcher at the bedside, but the pitcher was empty."
 The following morning at 8:12 AM, "the resident was lying in bed with the head of his bed elevated.
 There was no water pitcher at the bedside."

-Our law firm accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee arrangement.
+Our network of attorneys accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee arrangement.
 This agreement postpones the need to make a payment to pay for legal services until after your case is successfully resolved through a jury trial award or negotiated out of court settlement.
 We provide each client a "No Win/No-Fee" Guarantee, meaning you owe us nothing if we cannot obtain compensation for your damages.
 We can begin representing you in your case today to ensure you receive adequate compensation for your losses.
 All information you share with our law offices will remain confidential.